Skip to content

 Schema dumping

-Ruby on Rails migrations can make a schema dump into a file so that later when you want to create a new database, you don’t have to make all the migrations but only load this one file.
-That is nice… but a small gotcha here.
+That is nice… but there is a small gotcha.
 Normally the database structure is dumped into a Ruby file.
 But there are only all those Ruby function calls without any custom SQL.
-If you want to have dumped all SQL needed for creating such a database, you have to change the dumping method and use db:structure:dump Rake task.
+If you want to have dumped all SQL needed for creating such a database, you have to change the dumping method and use the db:structure:dump Rake task.
 This task will use the special program for the used database engine for creating a simple database dump.
 In PostgreSQL it would be something like:

 pg_dump -s